High fat keto foods are the cornerstone of a keto eating plan!

 Having to plan and pack snacks in advance might require a little more thought, but they can make a world of difference in building healthier habits!

-High fat low carb foods are the basics of a ketogenic diet, but they don’t have to be strict and boring!
+High fat keto foods are the basics of a ketogenic diet, but they don’t have to be strict and boring!

 I’ve listed 33 keto-friendly foods for you, and while you can enjoy some of them on their own, the true magic comes from using your creativity!
 With these basic ingredients, you have so many different recipes you can make!

 Let me know in the comments if you found the list helpful, and what your favorite food from this list is!
 Orrrr, did I miss you fave?
 Share with all of us below!